The UNESCO Article 18 platform.

 The right balance.

 Vizzuality’s expertise in designing for diverse user needs and cultural contexts, along with our experience in working with global stakeholders, was crucial in supporting the UNESCO team to design a platform that could adapt and grow with the evolving needs of its users.
-This project was particularly challenging due to the sensitive nature of the content - often involving deeply personal and communal knowledge - and as it required a thoughtful approach to sharing and safeguarding.
+This project has been particularly challenging due to the sensitive nature of the content - often involving deeply personal and communal knowledge - and as it has required a thoughtful approach to sharing and safeguarding.

 - Inclusive Digital Infrastructure: We advised on a modular platform that can grow with user needs, and adapt to UNESCO’s infrastructure.